hei-synd-aml/lab-0-TutoPoetry/README.md

 1. Clone the Project

-Clone the project from the repository using Git.
+Clone the project that you want to run from its repository using Git (if you just want to test poetry, you can use the files provided in the folder "Test_Poetry_Part_III" and skip to the step 2).
 For example, to clone a project from GitHub, run:

 ```bash
 git clone <repository-url>
 ```

-2. Navigate to the Project Directory
+2. Navigate to the Project Directory.

 Navigate to the project directory using the `cd` command: